r-pufky/docs/services/certificate-authority/README.md

 -------------------------
 Used for providing SSL connections with services / servers.
-The Root CA must be in the trusted Root CAs or the ca-chain deployed with clients for servers presenting these SSL connections to be validate (green lock).
+The Root CA must be in the trusted Root CAs or the ca-chain deployed with clients for servers presenting SSL connections using these certificates to be validated (green lock).
 These certificates only have `serverAuth` extensions added.

 Letsencrypt certificates should be used here instead of self-signed certs.